List of A Song of Ice and Fire characters: Penny

 Penny is a dwarf performer.
 Alongside her brother Oppo, she performed a jousting act, with them riding a dog, Crunch, and a pig, Pretty Pig.
 They were hired by Petyr Baelish to perform at Joffrey Baratheon's wedding to force a confrontation between him and his uncle, Tyrion Lannister.
 After the "Purple Wedding", Penny and Oppo flee to Volantis to avoid the consequences.
 However, sailors mistake Oppo for Tyrion Lannister and murder him, hoping to claim Cersei's offer of a lordship for her brother.
-Whilst grieving, Penny recognizes Tyrion whilst he and Jorah Morment visit Volantis, initially attacking him.
+Whilst grieving, Penny recognizes Tyrion whilst he and Jorah Mormont visit Volantis, initially attacking him.
 To prevent her from breaking news of his presence, the two take her with them to Meereen, during which she bonds with Tyrion.
 Penny is captured and sold alongside Tyrion and Jorah, where they are used as entertainment in the reopened fighting pits in Meereen.
 After their owner dies of the Pale Mare disease, Penny joins their escape and, though not allowed to join the Second Sons, is allowed to remain in the camp.
 Whilst there, Tyrion suspects that she may have contracted the disease from their former master.

 Yezzan zo Qaggaz

 Yezzan zo Qaggaz is a slave-trader from the city of Yunkai, on the coast of Slaver's Bay, and one of the Wise Masters, the ruling elite of the city.
-He bought Tyrion Lannister, Penny, and Jorah Mormont from the slavers, and gives them to the charge of his henchman, Nurse.
+He bought Tyrion Lannister, Penny, and Jorah Mormont from the slavers, and gave them to the charge of his henchman, Nurse.
 Yezzan was one of the few Yunkai lords who wished to honor the peace between Yunkai and Meereen.
 He later died of the pale mare that was spreading throughout the Yunkish siege lines, and several of his slaves used the opportunity to escape.

 Tycho Nestoris

 Tycho Nestoris is a representative of the Iron Bank of Braavos.
 Tycho is sent to the Wall to negotiate payment of the debt of the Iron Throne with King Stannis Baratheon.
-Jon Snow negotiates with him for the use of his ships for a voyage and a loan to purchase food for the winter while the Night's Watch provides him guides to reach Stannis, who has left Castle Black.
+Jon Snow negotiates with him for the use of his ships for a voyage and a loan to purchase food for the winter while the Night's Watch provides him with guides to reach Stannis, who has left Castle Black.

 Quaithe

 Quaithe of the Shadow is a shadowbinder from Asshai.
 She speaks the Common Tongue and wears a dark red lacquer wooden mask to conceal her appearance.
 She is also one of the three representatives from Qarth who arrive at Vaes Tolorro with Jhogo in search of dragons, the other two being Xaro Xhoan Daxos and the warlock Pyat Pree.
 Inside Qarth, Quaithe warns Daenerys she must leave.
-She also warns Daenerys she "must path beneath the shadow" and she will find truth in Asshai.
-Later, Quaithe warns Daenerys in her dreams while she rules Meereen to embrace her dragon heritage, and also of several enemies she must watch out for that will betray her.
+She also warns Daenerys she "must pass beneath the shadow," and she will find truth in Asshai.
+Later, Quaithe warns Daenerys in her dreams, while she rules Meereen, to embrace her dragon heritage, and warns her of several enemies who will betray her.
 Daenerys cannot discern whether she is friend or foe.